arlogy/devnotes/data/csv_parsing_for_the_developer.md

     with double quotes.
 In other words, such fields are easily distinguished when separated by a comma (`a,ab,a",a"b"`).
-    - Now let's take a look at `...,"a,bc` where a field starts with a double quote.
+    - Now let's take a look at `...,"a,bc` where a field starts with a double quote (we don't care about entries before the field).
 We may advocate that the second comma is a field separator and its left side (`"a`) represents a field that is not enclosed with double quotes, but we don't actually know if a closing double quote has been forgotten and whether the intended field was `"a"` or `"a,bc"` for example, which are certainly valid double-quoted fields.
 For this reason, we will require that open double quotes be terminated (`"..."`).
 In other words, the second comma in the previous example is not a field separator, so we are dealing with a field enclosed with double quotes but where the closing double quote is missing.
 - What about escaping a double quote appearing inside a double-quoted field?
 Let's start with a few examples: `"a""b"`, `"a""` and `"a"x`.
     - It is easy to realize that the first example is a valid double-quoted field representing `a"b` (one double quote escaping the other).
     - The second example is invalid because we need to see the juxtaposed double quotes as an escape sequence, so the closing double quote is missing.
-    - However, the validity of the last example as a field is open to discussion.
-Indeed, some parsers may reject this field because it contains a double quote that is not escaped by another double quote contrary to the requirements.
-Other parsers may accept the field and move one when a comma or line break is read, i.e. they will consider the field as not being enclosed in double quotes: e.g. they can interpret `"a"x,b` as representing two fields (`"a"x` and `b`, or `ax` and `b`).
-Nevertheless, none of these choices were made in LibreOffice 7.1 for example: instead, the field is considered enclosed with double quotes but without the closing double quote;
+    - The last example is invalid too because it contains a double quote that is not escaped by another double quote contrary to requirements, the first double quote indicating that the field would be a double-quoted one.
-    i.e. `"a"x,b` is an unterminated double-quoted field whose value is `a"x,b`.
+    Besides, for your information, the acceptance of this example as a field is open to discussion.
+In LibreOffice 7.1 for example, the field is considered enclosed with double quotes but without the closing double quote; i.e. `"a"x,b` is an unterminated double-quoted field whose value is `a"x,b`.
+Other parsers could also accept the field and continue parsing when a comma or line break is read, i.e. they would consider the field as not being enclosed in double
-    We will do the same for compatibility reasons.
+    quotes: e.g. they would interpret `"a"x,b` as representing two fields (`"a"x` and `b`, or `ax` and `b`).

 #### R3 & R4

 These requirements are quite easy to understand and only apply when parsing CSV lines as a group (from a file for example).
 Note however that *spaces are considered part of a field and should not be ignored*.
-The use of *should* here is interesting because (for example) it is debatable whether spaces following a double-quoted string in a field like `"a"  ` must be ignored or not.
+The use of *should* here is interesting because it is debatable for example whether spaces following a double-quoted string in a field (e.g. `"a"  `) must be ignored or not.
 Our parser will not ignore them because the field will be seen as an unterminated double-quoted field, as mentioned in previous sections.

 ### Others

-There are also Errata for this RFC (see link *Errata exist* at the beginning of the RFC) referring to [this page](https://www.rfc-editor.org/errata_search.php?rfc=4180&rec_status=0).
+There are also Errata for this RFC (see link *View errata* in the metadata sidebar of the RFC) referring to [this page](https://www.rfc-editor.org/errata_search.php?rfc=4180).
-No changes recorded there contradict the choices we have made so far.
+You might also want to use [this link](https://www.rfc-editor.org/errata_search.php?rfc=4180&rec_status=0) instead, to see only records whose status is Verified or Reported (as initialized in the search component of the UI).
+No changes recorded there contradict the choices we've made for our CSV parser so far.
 You can also learn about the status and type of RFC errata [here](https://www.rfc-editor.org/errata-definitions/).

 Finally, section 5 of the RFC reminds us of some security considerations.
 And while these considerations are addressed in the *MIME Type Registration of text/csv*